 UW-Platteville has three campus locations, a main campus and two branch campuses.
 UW- Platteville's main campus is located in Platteville, WI.
 The main campus has a University Police Department that provide 24/7 safety and security to the campus community.
 The branch campuses, located in Baraboo, WI and Richland Center, WI, do not have a University police department nor a security department, but do have excellent working relationships with local law enforcement in their respective cities.
 The Clery Act requires institutions with campus police or security departments to maintain a daily crime log in an effort to provide a more “real-time” snapshot of crime on campus.
 UW-Platteville's main campus Crime Log is available at the University Police Department upon request.

-On this website, you will find information about UW-Platteville's Clery program, including resources, specific to each campus location, including information about Campus Security Authorities, Clery Crime definitions, Clery geography, Crime Log information, selected Clery policies, reporting, and traveling with students, rights and resource information for victims of sexual assault, domestic violence, dating violence and stalking.
+On this website, you will find information about UW-Platteville's Clery program, including resources, specific to each campus location, including information about Campus Security Authorities, Clery Crime definitions, Clery geography, Crime Log information, selected Clery policies, CSA reporting, Missing Student Reporting, and traveling with students.